VirtuaCreative/blog/_posts/2015-10-15-markdown-tips-and-tricks.md

 # **<mkp-blue>Adding HTML Divs</mkp-blue>**

-Exactly as we just have done, you can add some **divs** to your markdown files, through the text.
+Exactly as we just have done, you can add some **html divs** to your markdown.
 And with divs, you can do pretty much anything you like, such as giving classes, ids, transitions, and anything that a regular `<div>` tag supports in `HTML 5`.

 For example, let's say you want a particular image style at some point, you can just wrap it into a `<div>` and that's it!